syncfusion-content/wpf-docs/wpf/Radial-Slider/Working-With-SfRadialSlider.md

 ## Change start and end position

 You can change starting and ending position for generating the ticks in the circular track by using the [StartAngle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfRadialMenu.Wpf~Syncfusion.Windows.Controls.Navigation.SfRadialSlider~StartAngle.html) and [EndAngle](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfRadialMenu.Wpf~Syncfusion.Windows.Controls.Navigation.SfRadialSlider~EndAngle.html) properties.
-The default value of `StartAngle` property is `0` and `StartAngle` property is `360`.
+The default value of `StartAngle` property is `0` and `EndAngle` property is `360`.

 {% tabs %}
 {% highlight xaml %}